dipsprajapati/servian-tech-challenge/README.md

 # Requirements

 1. Terraform 0.13.3
+2. Terraform cloud account.
+You will need API token to configure in the Circle CI project enviornment variables
-2. Circle CI account
+3. Circle CI account
-3. Google Cloud Project with Service account with the Editor permission
+4. Google Cloud Project with Service account with the Editor permission
-4. Git
+5. Git

 # Installation